-Airlines are adding new flight routes.
-Here’s what that tells us about summer travel and beyond.
+Airlines are adding flight routes.
+Here’s what it means for summer travel and beyond.

 [Let By The Way help you navigate travel dilemmas]

-We have a better chance finding cheap domestic flights than international ones.
+We have a better chance of finding cheap domestic flights than international ones

 When you feel safe enough to travel again, Keyes says you’ll have better luck finding deals on domestic tickets than international ones.